-Last 21st June in GCCM Berlin, we participated in an SMS panel session where we were discussing about the evolution of the SMS and the future of the messaging state
+On 21st June in GCCM Berlin, we participated in an SMS panel session where we were discussing about the evolution of the SMS and the future of the messaging state

 One of the issues we are facing is portability.
 More and more, subscribers switch lines without losing numbers and the percentage of ported subscribers is increasingly higher than 20 years ago, except in some countries like Venezuela and Guatemala where portability has been recently approved.
 That means that since SMS or calls cannot be routed based on the range number, checking the portability database in each country before routing a call/SMS has become crucial.

-We have observed different behaviours in operators, just to mention some:
+We have observed different behaviors in operators:

-- In countries where off-net is allowed, some operators are not controlling national connections and traffic is leaking from local operators or local partners at a cheaper price, the one that the customer is willing to pay, but unfortunately route is not direct.
+- In countries where off-net is allowed, some operators are not controlling national connections and traffic is leaking from local operators or local partners at a cheaper rate, the one that the customer is willing to pay, but unfortunately route is not direct.